How to form an LLC (or Ltd.) in Switzerland: the complete checklist

 The modalities for creating a limited liability company are more complete and more complex than for a sole proprietorship!
-But it's worth the effort: the advantages of this status are considerable, and allow your business to grow easily.
+But it's worth the effort: the advantages of this status are considerable and allow your business to grow easily.
 And even if the procedures to launch may seem huge at the beginning, know that you won't be alone for the management!
 Surround yourself with professionals to carry out the functions that determine the success of your business.
-For example, you can entrust the accounting and certain areas of management to third parties, in order to be in line with the auditing bodies in particular.
+For example, you can entrust the accounting and certain areas of management to third parties, to be in line with the auditing bodies in particular.

 So, does this legal form suit you?
 NewCo accompanies you!
 Discover our offer.